djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 }.
 $$

-The sum-to-one constraint is therefore not an arbitrary convention.
-It is what preserves an unknown constant mean.
+The sum-to-one constraint is therefore not arbitrary.
+It preserves an unknown constant mean.

----

-## 3. Ordinary kriging with a semivariogram
+## Ordinary kriging with a semivariogram

 Using a valid semivariogram $\gamma$, the ordinary-kriging system is